Stacked Markets

 How do I verify my VWAP benchmark after execution?

 Hyperliquid settles all trades on-chain, so your fill data is verifiable on-chain.
-Calculate your actual average fill price across all child orders and compare it to the market's VWAP over the same window using on-chain trade data.
-No broker calculates this number for you — the arithmetic is yours to run.
+You can calculate your actual average fill price across all child orders and compare it to the market's VWAP over the same window using on-chain trade data.
+No broker calculates this number for you.
+The arithmetic is yours to run.

 VWAP execution is a discipline, not a feature.
 Your keys stay yours throughout.
 Hyperliquid handles the matching.
 You handle the execution decisions.